Devleaps/github-secret-synchronizer/README.md

 ## Defaults

-Defaults are naturally set within github-secrets-synchronizer.
+Defaults are naturally set within github-secret-synchronizer.
 These defaults can be overriden by the user by setting the following environment variables:
 - `DEFAULT_VISIBILITY` - The default visibility of the secret/variable (all, private, selected)
 - `DEFAULT_TYPE` - The default type of the secret/variable (secret, variable)
 - `DEFAULT_REPOSITORIES` - The default repositories that the secret/variable should be visible to (comma-separated)